cloud-elements/multi-tool/README.md

 ```

 ### Custom invalidators:
-It is possible to use a custom invalidators to customize when `multi-tool` should assume an already installed package
+It is possible to use a custom invalidators to customize when `multi-tool` should assume an already successfully
-should be updated.
-This is accomplished via a higher-order function passed as an argument upon `require`.
-The function
+installed package should be updated.
+This is accomplished via a higher-order function passed as an argument upon
-is provided the package `name`, the package `version`, and how many milliseconds `ago` it was last successfully
+`require`.
+The function is provided the package `name`, the package `version`, and how many milliseconds `ago` it was
-installed.
-The function should return a `Boolean` value, which when true will invalidate the previously installed
+last successfully installed.
+The function should return a `Boolean` value, which when true will invalidate the
-package and reinstall.
+previously installed package and reinstall.

 #### Always invalidate:
 ```javascript